abhijithneilabraham/tableQA/README.md

 # tableQA
 Tool for querying natural language on tabular data like csvs,excel sheet,etc.

+### Configuration:
+      Point the 'data_dir' and 'schema_dir' variables in config.py to path consisting of csv files and respective schemas.

 ## Quickstart